 - Built-in workflows like Approvals and Escalations: important workflows should be routed right within Slack across participants for faster and easier response

-- Service Metrics incorporate responses & actions in Slack: Users and Agents can reply directly in Slack and metrics kept updated
+- Service Metrics incorporate responses & actions in Slack: Users and Agents can reply directly in Slack, and metrics are kept updated

-- Security: SoC2 or ISO27001 certified with strong controls over data access, sorage and retention
+- Security: SOC2 or ISO27001 certified with strong controls over data access, storage, and retention

-Legacy vendors like Zendesk, FreshService, ClickUp struggle with many of these - particularly Bi-Directional Sync, Automatic Ticket Filing, Knowledge Source integrations and bots, Slack Alerting and Service Metrics.
-This is where modern dedicated vendors like ClearFeed come in.
+Legacy vendors like Zendesk, Freshservice, and ClickUp struggle with many of these—particularly Bi-Directional Sync, Automatic Ticket Filing, Knowledge Source integrations and bots, Slack Alerting, and Service Metrics.
+This is where Slack Ticketing Systems from modern vendors like ClearFeed come in.

 Depending on the solution, these are some standard ways:

-- Manual Ticket Creation by using Emojis or Tagging
+- Manual Ticket Creation using Emojis or Tagging

 - Conversion of Direct Messages to Tickets using Slack Message Actions